-Shepard has created a number of album covers, including Paul Weller 22 Dreams (2008), and Kevin Ayers, The Unfairground (2007), which Shepard also co-produced.
+Has created a number of album covers, including Paul Weller 22 Dreams (2008), and Kevin Ayers, The Unfairground (2007), which Shepard also co-produced.
 He has also filmed and directed a number of music videos including for Kevin Ayers, The Go-Betweens, and Bandante (George Vjestica - Nick Cave and the Bad Seeds).

-Shepard ran and curated the experimental music label, underground sounds (1996- 2000). underground sounds set about to challenge the recording industry model at the time by releasing sample based music on limited edition vinyl whilst making the label's catalogue freely available as mp3 downloads from the underground sounds website.
+Set-up and curated the experimental music label, underground sounds (1996- 2000). underground sounds set about to challenge the recording industry model at the time by releasing sample based music on limited edition vinyl whilst making the label's catalogue freely available as mp3 downloads from the underground sounds website.

-Shepard worked as a project based studio assistant for Michael Kidner RA.
+Worked as a project based studio assistant for Michael Kidner RA.
 (1993 – 2007), who beyond the studio was both a mentor and father figure.

-Shepard has been a guest tutor at Central St. Martins College of Art and a visiting lecturer at the Royal College of Art.
+Has been a guest tutor at Central St. Martins College of Art and a visiting lecturer at the Royal College of Art.

-In 2012 Shepard worked with the enigmatic film maker CS Leigh as an Associate Producer and editor on the feature length documentary A Quiet American Ralph Rucci & Paris.
+In 2012 worked with the enigmatic film maker CS Leigh as an Associate Producer and editor on the feature length documentary A Quiet American Ralph Rucci & Paris.

-Shepard was educated at Eton College and is a graduate of Georgetown University, Washington DC where he double majored in Fine Art (sculpture) and Theology after transferring from Columbia University, NYC.
+Was educated at Eton College and is a graduate of Georgetown University, Washington DC where he double majored in Fine Art (sculpture) and Theology after transferring from Columbia University, NYC.